The full version of this article was originally published in the Maritz Global Events Blog.

 5. Human Connection and “Surprise & Delight”

 His keynote covered topics from building brand loyalty to creating memorable experiences.

 Two of the biggest highlights of Johnny’s presentation weren’t actually bullet points he made — they were the connections he made with his audience and his use of novelty.

 Johnny surprised each person in our general session with a small gift under their chairs, an unexpected treat that took our brains off autopilot.

 He also told the audience that if they wrote a personal note on their business card and gave it to him after his speech, he would follow up personally with each individual.

-It sounded like a lofty aspiration, but less than a week after e4, those guests received a Johnny Cupcakes t-shirt set in custom packaging signed by Johnny himself!
+It sounded like a lofty aspiration, but less than a week after e4, those guests received a Johnny Cupcakes t-shirt set in custom packaging similar to this, which will be signed by Johnny himself!

 Looking Ahead to 2020